Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 - How far can BERtopic, tested with different sentence transformers and LLMs, be pushed to accurately categorize and label long text responses?
 - How can a custom algorithm compare to the consumer version of ChatGPT?
 This is the AI tool in the consumer researcher consideration space.

+## 🎯 Findings
+- When compared to manual human process BERTopic, with the right parameter tuning, sentence transformer and LLM can categorize complex sentences and paragraphs more efficiently than manual process.